LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 Note, the deletion of an a job is split into two phases, ACCEPTED (202) response and DELETED (204).
 202 is returned until the operation is stopped or removed, and then 204.

 Prior to version 4.8.1, the exported `ndjson` file is configured with public access automatically and with 2 hours expiration time using `fhirServer/bulkdata/storageProviders/(source)/exportPublic`.
-The download of the files is best supported with the `hmac` authentication type with presigned urls.
+The exported content is best made available with  presigned urls with the `hmac` authentication type.

 In 4.8.1, the randomly generated path is used to uniquely identify the exported files in a single folder.